 Hi there and welcome to The Craine’s Nest!

 The first book that I read with the group, was Z: A Novel of Zelda Fitzgerald, by Therese Anne Fowler.
 I’m not gonna lie… I was pretty bored for the first hundred pages or so and then, unexpectedly, everything turned around.
 The novel was suddenly brought to life with imagery and color, when Scott and Zelda, the dynamic duo, moved to New York City.
 Through many different countries and surroundings, Fowler did a great job of capturing their extraordinary personalities and their crazy, mixed-up love.
 She recreated environments of the era in beautiful detail, making me feel like I was right there with Scott and Zelda, at the many speakeasies, clubs, and hotels they frequented.
-With her awesomely vivid descriptions of the style, food, and drink of the day, Fowler created a lively backdrop for an array of colorful characters.
+With her vivid descriptions of the style, food, and drink of the day, Fowler created a lively backdrop for an array of colorful characters.

 Fowler also included many a Jazz Era Cocktail (mostly all about gin!), such as the Orange Blossom, which is one of the drinks I’ll be revamping here, today.
 I jotted down all of the drinks as I read through the book, and I’ve put a modern spin on the ones that captured my imagination the most.

-I got this idea from fellow book club member, Susan Tull, who created her own rendition of an Apricot Gin Cocktail for the “Z” book club meetup.
-Lucky for us, I have her recipe to share with you, today!
-Thanks to Susan for the idea and the yummy drink recipe!
+I got this idea from my fellow book club member, Susan, who created her own rendition of an Apricot Gin Cocktail for the “Z” book club meetup, which was at her house.
+Lucky for us, I have her recipe to share with you, today.
+Thanks to Susan for the idea and the drink recipe!

 The Gin Framboise:

 The first is a Gin, Soda, and Raspberry Lambic with Raspberries, Mint, and Lime.
 It’s a light and lovely Summer Cocktail, refreshing and tasty, and I’m calling it the Gin Framboise.